sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 Salutation to Thee in the form of the ear, skin, eyes, tongue, and nose^(**4**),

- And in the form of mouth, speech, arms, legs, organs of [excretion and generation](# "See last note."),
+ And in the form of mouth, speech, arms, legs, organs of excretion and generation[^74],

+[^74]: "See last note."

  Salutation to Thee, Manas, Buddhi, Ahaṁkāra and Chitta^(**5**), Obeisance to Thee Who art in the form of the whole Universe: